Darkempire78/Readme-2048/README.md

 4. Delete this README file and make your own `README.md` based on the `README.template.md`.
 Do not forget that the both comments `"<-- 2048GameActions -->"` and `"<-- 2048Ranking -->"` cannot be deleted!

+## Themes
+You can change the theme of the gameboard between dark and light mode editing `config.json`.

 ## Features

 * Play to 2048
 * Archive games
 * Leaderboard
+* Dark mode

 ## Archives